 AN OFFICE ESCAPE TURNS INTO A SOUTH AFRICAN ODYSSEY

-On a typical day, while some people are sitting in city traffic, I could be photographing lions in the Kalahari, tracking rhinos with rangers or swimming with turtles.
-My good fortune is made more palpable by the fact that I once had an office job; a so-called successful career working in the cities of Johannesburg, Cape Town and London.
+On a typical day, while some people sit in city traffic, I could photograph lions in the Kalahari, tracking rhinos with rangers or swimming with turtles.
+My good fortune is made more palpable because I once had an office job, a so-called successful career working in the cities of Johannesburg, Cape Town and London.

-But I spent a lot of time staring out the office window, pretending I could see elephants on the horizon.
+But I spent much time staring out the office window, pretending I could see elephants on the horizon.
 Perhaps it stems from my childhood.
-My parents regularly took me and my two sisters to the Kruger National Park.
-At the time I probably took these family holidays for granted, but many years later the memories are still clear.
+My parents regularly took my two sisters and me to the Kruger National Park.
+At the time, I probably took these family holidays for granted, but many years later, the memories are still clear.

 I only realised later that, while I enjoy the excitement of cities, I felt most alive and connected to myself when immersed in nature.

-While I was at my desk in Johannesburg, I was very conscious that I was just a few hours away from places like Kruger, the Okavango Delta and the Drakensberg mountains.
+While at my desk in Johannesburg, I was conscious that I was just a few hours away from places like Kruger, the Okavango Delta and the Drakensberg mountains.
 It was infuriating and inspiring in equal measure.

 But then, after daydreaming for several years – and no doubt annoying my successive bosses – the little voice in my head became a booming demand I could no longer ignore.
 So I listened.

-Getting SANParks’ endorsement, and working for a year to raise sponsorship to cover the costs, I was able to set off on my “Year in the Wild”.
-Ford loaned me an Everest 4×4 and a variety of other sponsors, like Goodyear and Cape Union Mart, were equally enthusiastic in their support.
+After getting SANParks’ endorsement and working for a year to raise sponsorship to cover the costs, I set off on my “Year in the Wild”.
+Ford loaned me an Everest 4×4 and other sponsors, like Goodyear and Cape Union Mart, were equally enthusiastic in their support.

 wild places transcend social and political divisions